HOME > Sustainability > Governance:Corporate Governance

 2022

-• ESG items set in the Executive Officer evaluation system
+• ESG incorporated in the Executive Officer evaluation system

-• Female Outside Director appointed as the chairperson of the Board of Directors
+• Female Outside Director appointed as the chair of the Board of Directors

 Board of Directors